rohitbegani/FAIproject-CS5100/README.md

 `pymongo >= 3.1.1`
 'plotly'

-To install all packages,
+To install all packages `cd` to the working directory and run,

-run pip install -e .
+`pip install -e .`

 ## File Structure